JoinColony/colonyNetwork/docs/_bug_terms.md

 ### Ineligible Persons

-The Bug Bounty Program is not open to any of the following persons (“Ineligible Persons”): (1) anyone who is not at least the legal age of majority, at the time of Entry, to form valid contracts in their respective country, province or state of legal residence; (2) anyone who does not satisfy any applicable legal requirements under United States and other applicable jurisdictional legal requirements for participation; or (3) in, a country, state, province or territory where the laws of the United States or local law prohibits participating or receiving a prize in the Hackathon (including, but not limited to, Brazil, Quebec, and Cuba, Sudan, Iran, North Korea, Syria, Myanmar (formerly Burma) and any other country designated by the United States Treasury's Office of Foreign Assets Control) .
+The Bug Bounty Program is not open to any of the following persons (“Ineligible Persons”): (1) anyone who is not at least the legal age of majority, at the time of Entry, to form valid contracts in their respective country, province or state of legal residence; or (2) in, a country, state, province or territory where the laws of the United States or local law prohibits participating or receiving a prize in the Bug Bounty program (including, but not limited to, Brazil, Quebec, and Cuba, Sudan, Iran, North Korea, Syria, Myanmar (formerly Burma) and any other country designated by the United States Treasury's Office of Foreign Assets Control) .
 Employees, independent contractors under a current services agreement with Colony and members of their immediate families (defined as parents, children, siblings and spouse, regardless of where they reside and/or those living in the same household of each) are not eligible to participate in the Bug Bounty Program.
 Colony reserves the right to verify eligibility and to adjudicate on any dispute at any time.

 ### Additional Terms